 It is the same with registered purebred kittens.
 A kitten from a registered breeder comes with a registration slip that proves it is the breed they say it is.
 Unregistered breeders just breed cats that look like the real thing.
 The only difference between kittens and designers bags (aside from the fur!) is that kittens from registered breeders dont cost more.
 In some cases they cost less especially when they have vaccinations, microchipping and desexing included in the price.
 Registered breeders follow the standards set by their associations and breed for love not money.

 So buyer beware.
 Don't make the mistake of buying your kitten from an unregistered breeder.
 Why have a cheap knock off when you can have the real thing?"

 There are no guarantees that nothing will go wrong.
 A kitten is a living animal - not a washing machine or a vacuum cleaner.
 It doesn't have replaceable parts.
 Buying from a reputable breeder will mean however that the breeder has bred the kitten in accordance with the guidelines and rules of the registering body and any cat clubs that they are members of.
-Eiserblew Ragdolls strongly recommends that new owners continue the annual pet insurance supplied when each kitten leaves for its new home, at the very least for the first year of the kittens life.
+Eiserblew Ragdolls strongly recommend that new owners continue the annual pet insurance supplied when each kitten leaves for its new home, at the very least for the first year of the kitten's life.
 Accidents do happen, such as the kitten that left us, and seven weeks after being in his new home climbed on top of a wardrobe, fell and broke his leg!